sci-f/scif-go/cmd/scif/README.md

 ## How is this organized?

  - [scif.go](scif.go) is the main file that serves the init process for the client.

- - [flags.go](flags.go) is a general collection of flags that are used by subcommands
+Then each corresponding file is a subcommand (e.g., install.go).
+You can find the flags for each subcommand in their file - I've seen a lot of shared flags.go / environment.go files, and I find this organization just confusing.
+If I have to spend time explaining it, it's too much.

+## How does the environment come in?

+Largely, most clients will (first preference) use command line flags, and then fall back to the environment (if set).
+The actual parsing of the environment is usually done in the client package (e.g., for [cmd/scif/install.go](install.go), the client package would initialize the environment in [pkg/client/defaults.go](../../pkg/client/defaults.go) and then run logic to decide the final variable in [pkg/client/install.go](../../pkg/client/install.go)

+## What are the subcommands?

-Then each of the subcommands has its own file, within it we define the sub command group and add any required flags from it.
+Each of the subcommands has its own file, within it we define the sub command group and add any required flags from it.
 The commands, generally, are:

 ```